 Finding the best baby carrier can be a godsend for busy parents, allowing you to keep your little one snug and close while you use your hands for other things.
 They also give you the freedom to go to places that a buggy can’t.

 Most parents claim that baby carriers are their favourite baby product.
 When choosing a baby carrier, there are a few things to consider to find the right one for you.
-We break down the different types of baby carrier and give you 8 of the best for you to choose from and chat to expert Rosie Dodds, NCT’s senior policy adviser to ask about safety when it comes to keeping your baby secure in a baby carrier.
+We break down the different types of baby carrier to give you some of the best for you to choose from and chat to expert Rosie Dodds, NCT’s senior policy adviser to ask about safety when it comes to keeping your baby secure in a baby carrier.